XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab13-Security.md

 <img src="images/KeyVaultDNSName.png" width="400" />

 Next, allow the Web API access to the Key Vault.
-Register the web API as an Azure Active Directory application.
+Register the Web API as an Azure Active Directory application.
 Go to the Azure Active Directory for your Azure subscription and choose `App Registrations`.
 Create a new application registration called `Leaderboard Web API` of type `Web app / API` and use the local URL `http://localhost:44369` as the Sign-on URL value.

 <img src="images/AzureADAppRegistration.png" width="300" />